SDXorg/pysd/docs/basic_usage.rst

    >>> model.run(initial_condition=(0, {'Teacup Temperature': 33}))

-The new value can be a *xarray.DataArray*, as explained in the previous section.
+The new value can be a :py:class:`xarray.DataArray`, as explained in the previous section.

 Additionally, we can run the model forward from its current position, by passing initial_condition=‘current’.
 After having run the model from time zero to thirty, we can ask the model to continue running forward for another chunk of time::